 Food coloring – I prefer to use gel food coloring because it has the most vibrant colors and doesn’t add extra liquid to the icing.
 You can leave out the food coloring for an all-white icing, or experiment with making your own natural food colorings.
 This article by Leite’s Culinaria gives great instructions for making your own natural food coloring.
 And if artificial dyes are a concern, but you don’t want to make your own food coloring, there are commercial food colorings you can buy that don’t contain artificial dyes.
 I recommend this set by Watkins or this one by McCormick [affiliate links].

-• To keep the cookies from spreading and losing their shapes as they bake, bake them on an ungreased cookie sheet.
+- To keep the cookies from spreading and losing their shapes as they bake, bake them on an ungreased cookie sheet.
 The dough contains enough butter and the cookies shouldn’t stick.
-Even so, I prefer to bake mine on a sheet lined with parchment paper or a silicone mat just as extra insurance that they won’t stick.
+I like to bake mine on a sheet lined with parchment paper or a silicone mat just as extra insurance that they won’t stick.

 *As an Amazon Associate I earn from qualifying purchases.
 This post may contain Amazon or other affiliate links, which means I will earn a commission at no additional cost to you if you click through and make a purchase.*